 In 2015, the LFPPD moved from a 5-year rotation of racially based training given to all members of the police department to bi-annual training.
-In 2018, the LFPPD moved to a bi-annual training.
-In 2020, the LFPPD is moving to training on racially based training with de-escalation training per state law.
+In 2020, the LFPPD had moved to training on racially based training with de-escalation training per state law.
 Staff remained in compliance with our policy driven bi-annual biased based policing training requirement.

 The LFPPD maintains a record management system and collects demographic data on traffic stops and analyzes that data to ensure that racial profiling is not occurring.
-Below is the available data related to traffic stops, including demographic data:
+Below is the available data related to traffic stops and non-traffic incidents, including demographic data: